satrapu/jee-deploy-to-cloud/README.md

 This application was written in order to experiment with the ways a JEE web application must be configured to successfully deploy it to various (free) cloud providers like Heroku or OpenShift.
 This repo contains a very simple JEE 7 servlet which will display some request related information.

+Wiki
+--
+Please consult the [wiki](https://github.com/satrapu/jee-deploy-to-cloud/wiki) for more information regarding the steps one would need to follow in order to successfully deploy a JEE application to specific cloud providers.

 Continuous Integration
 --
 * drone.io: [![Build Status](https://drone.io/github.com/satrapu/jee-deploy-to-cloud/status.png)](https://drone.io/github.com/satrapu/jee-deploy-to-cloud/latest)